atduskgreg/ReCode_Project/README.md

 A: Yes.
 This is a first round that we hope will reveal ways to improve the project.
 After the hackathon event we will begin a round of research to find some really awesome retro computer art, hopefully with more original code.

 Q: Can I help?
 A: Sure!
-Send us stuff you'd like to see translated. [primary email TBA]
+Send us stuff you'd like to see translated.

 Q: Who are you?
 A: I'm Matt.
 I'm a graduate student at NYU's Interactive Telecommunications Program.